 Whisky is incredibly simple in ingredients and, in general, in the process of making it.
 The resulting product, however, is sublimely complex and comes in more variations than you can probably imagine.
+So, as we have found, choosing the best whiskey is something of a tough task.

 We won’t get into it too much but whisky is typically from Scotland while others - spelled whiskey with an "e" - are from elsewhere, namely Ireland and America.
 However, you’ll see some exceptions like Maker’s Mark and Old Forester.